Of the myriad questions that ramble through a dog lover’s mind, perhaps the most frequent is: ‘What do dogs dream about?’

 Well, science has the answer!
 What the dogs dream about is YOU.

 “What we’ve basically found is that dogs dream doggy things.
-The dream pattern in dogs seems to be very similar to the dream pattern in humans,” Stanley Coren, a professor emeritus of psychology at the University of British Columbia, told Live Science earlier this year.
+The dream pattern in dogs seems to be very similar to the dream pattern in humans,” Stanley Coren, a professor emeritus of psychology at the University of British Columbia, told Live Science.

 The dreams also vary according to the dog’s breed and size.
 Since dogs spend more than half their day sleeping – they’ve plenty of time to think of their humans.

 “Humans dream about the same things they’re interested in by day, though more visually and less logically.
 There’s no reason to think animals are any different.
 Since dogs are generally extremely attached to their human owners, it’s likely your dog is dreaming of your face, your smell and of pleasing or annoying you.”Dr. Deirdre Barrett, Clinical and evolutionary psychologist at Harvard Medical School

 So the next time your puppy is sleeping – flapping paws and those rapid eye movements, he may well be dreaming about you.

 Researchers believe that dog dreams work in a similar way to human dreams.
 Sometimes dreams are good and at others, they may be nasty.
 It’s hard to tell if your dog is having a good dream or a nightmare but, if your dog seems disturbed while sleeping, it may be a nightmare.

 Ensure that your pup gets plenty of time to relax and sleep.
 Deep dreaming sleep is as important for dogs as in humans.
 It helps in creating memories and learning.
 Dogs can sleep up to 16 hours a day.